rgehrsitz/rex/docs/M5_TOOLING.md

 are valid in v4, so lint does not require the legacy `group:key` convention.
 Scripts remain unavailable even when their references are defined.

-Exit status is 0 for successful commands and lint warnings, 1 for bad input, unsupported contracts or I/O failures, and 2 for scenario mismatches, replay execution errors, lint errors, or comparison differences.
+Exit status is 0 for successful commands and lint warnings, 1 for global input, unsupported-contract or I/O failures, and 2 for per-scenario validation errors, scenario mismatches, replay execution errors, lint errors, or comparison differences. `rexc test` continues after a malformed scenario and includes its validation error in the JSON report.
 Tool commands emit one JSON document on stdout and diagnostics on stderr.
 Redirect stdout to save it.
-Unknown or irrelevant flags are rejected rather than silently ignored.
+Each command's help lists only its accepted flags; unknown flags are rejected.

+Schema-1 result fields use snake_case.
+M5 adds JSON tags to the M4 `Budget`
+type, so serialized chain results now use `budget.actions` and `budget.work` instead of Go's default `Actions` and `Work`.
+This corrects the new tooling contract before integration; Go field names and evaluation semantics are unchanged.

 ## Verification